wbwiltshire/CreateFluentAPI/README.md

 # CreateFluentAPI
-A Tutorial on creating Fluent API for a C# library
+A tutorial on creating a Fluent API for a C# library

 There are several ways to create a Fluent API: